HeroesToolChest/heroes-data2/README.md

 ```

 > [!NOTE]
 > For how often a version will be in "full" form is up to discretion.
-If a version was skipped, meaing that `extracted` is `false`, there will *might* be a "full" version after, otherwise maybe around 10 "patch" form versions.
+If a version was skipped, meaning that `extracted` is `false`, there *might* be a "full" version after, otherwise maybe around 10 "patch" form versions.

 ## Data Extraction
 The following options was used for extraction of data and images: